yangxk1/incubator-graphar-website/community/committers/nominating-a-committer.md

  <Brief description and links of {Candidate_Full_Name}'s contributions>

 I think making him/her a ${committer or PPMC member} will be a recognition of his outstanding work for GraphAr.
-So, I am happy to call VOTE to accept ${Candidate_Full_Name} as an GraphAr ${committer or PPMC member}.
+So, I am happy to call VOTE to accept ${Candidate_Full_Name} as a GraphAr ${committer or PPMC member}.

 Voting will continue for at least 72 hours or until the required number of votes is reached.